developersIndia/myosc/.github/ISSUE_TEMPLATE/---say-thank-you.md

 ---

-if you liked **memer-action** - please let us know.
+if you liked **moc** - please let us know.
 We'd love to hear from you!

 You can help me in any way possible